hasura/ndc-hub/registry/azure-cosmos/README.md

 ddn connector introspect --connector my_subgraph/connector/my_azure_cosmos/connector.yaml
 ```

-If you look at the `config.json` for your connector, you'll see metadata describing your Azure Cosmos mappings.
+If you look at the `config.json` for your connector, you'll see metadata describing your Azure Cosmos DB for NoSQL mappings.

 ### 4. Create the Hasura metadata